 Hopefully you found this review useful.
 At the end of the day, I’m an athlete just like you looking for the most detail possible on a new purchase – so my review is written from the standpoint of how I used the device.
 The reviews generally take a lot of hours to put together, so it’s a fair bit of work (and labor of love).
 As you probably noticed by looking below, I also take time to answer all the questions posted in the comments – and there’s quite a bit of detail in there as well.

-I’ve partnered with Clever Training to offer all DC Rainmaker readers an exclusive 10% discount across the board on all products (except clearance items).
-You can pickup the Edge 810 below.
-Then receive 10% off of everything in your cart by adding code DCR10XBK at checkout.
-By doing so, you not only support the site (and all the work I do here) – but you also get a sweet discount.
+I’ve partnered with Clever Training to offer all DC Rainmaker readers exclusive benefits on all products purchased.
+You can read more about the benefits of this partnership here.
+You can pickup the Edge 810 through Clever Training using the link below.
+By doing so, you not only support the site (and all the work I do here) – but you also get to enjoy the significant partnership benefits that are just for DC Rainmaker readers.
 And, since this item is more than $75, you get free US shipping as well.

 And as always, feel free to post comments or questions in the comments section below, I’ll be happy to try and answer them as quickly as possible.
 And lastly, if you felt this review was useful – I always appreciate feedback in the comments below.
 Thanks!
 Finally, I’ve written up a ton of helpful guides around using most of the major fitness devices, which you may find useful in getting started with the devices.
 These guides are all listed on this page here.